mirfan899/sppas/Packager/doc/04_GUI/44_components_panel.md

 This component is still under-development, some "troubles/crashes" can occur while using it... but the data will never been corrupted!!

-`DataViewer` displays speech files and annotated files, and is very useful to take a nice screenshot!
+`SppasEdit` displays speech files and annotated files, and is very useful to take a nice screenshot!
 Most of the screenshots of annotated data of this document were taken with it...